 Tips: Your lifestyle is also a contributing factor to your loan approval.
 If the bank spots an inconsistency in your employment histories, salary and disposable incomes, and places of residence, you may not be a favourable borrower.

 Does the bank check my credit report before approving my loan application?

 Yes, they do.
 A credit report shows an extensive record of all your debt repayments, which indicates your ability to commit to loan repayment.

-By reference to the Central Credit Reference Information System (CCRIS), banks can gain insight into your previous repayment habit.
+The banks typically will reference the Central Credit Reference Information System (CCRIS) to gain insight into your previous repayment habits.